MLB notebook: Extent of Tatis' injury unknown

 LeMahieu, who fouled a ball of his right knee on Friday, left Sunday’s game before the start of the bottom of the third inning, walking gingerly.
 The team announced he has right knee inflammation.

 In the top of the fifth, Urshela was struck on his left hand with a 1-2 pitch from Giants’ right-hander Nick Vincent, fell to the ground and exited the game after being attended to by a trainer.
+Urshela was replaced by pinch runner Cameron Maybin.
+Maybin was inserted as the left fielder, and Tyler Wade moved to third base.
+The team announced a few hours after the game that imaging tests on Urshela’s hand showed no broken bones.

 —St. Louis Cardinals right-hander Alex Reyes will be sidelined at least three weeks after punching a wall and breaking the pinkie finger on his non-throwing hand.